QuSpin/QuSpin/README.md

 # **QuSpin**
-qspin is a python library which wraps Scipy, Numpy, and custom fortran libraries together to do state-of-the art exact diagonalization calculations on one-dimensional spin-1/2 chains with length up to 32 sites (including).
+QuSpin is a python library which wraps Scipy, Numpy, and custom fortran libraries together to do state-of-the art exact diagonalization calculations on one-dimensional spin-1/2 chains with length up to 32 sites (including).
 The interface allows the user to define any Hamiltonian which can be constructed from spin-1/2 operators.
 It also gives the user the flexibility of accessing many symmetries in 1d.
 Moreover, there is a convenient built-in way to specifying the time dependence of operators in the Hamiltonian, which is interfaced with user-friendly routines to solve the time dependent Schrödinger equation numerically.
 All the Hamiltonian data is stored either using Scipy's [sparse matrix](http://docs.scipy.org/doc/scipy/reference/sparse.html) library for sparse Hamiltonians or dense Numpy [arrays](http://docs.scipy.org/doc/numpy/reference/index.html) which allows the user to access any powerful Python scientific computing tools.

 # **Contents**
 --------